-With unions now being monitored by their employers when working remotely, while 45% reported being anxious about how automation would impact their role.into the forthcoming Bill, there are also concerns about what the rapid acceleration of remote-working technologies means for privacy and job security.
-Avaya found that 43% of UK workers were worried about
+With unions now calling for ministers to draft a ‘Right to Disconnect’ into the forthcoming Bill, there are also concerns about what the rapid acceleration of remote-working technologies means for privacy and job security.
+Avaya found that 43% of UK workers were worried about being monitored by their employers when working remotely, while 45% reported being anxious about how automation would impact their role.

 Workers have also been missing out on the social aspects of office life, and Avaya found that loneliness was a “significant factor” affecting employees’ wellbeing.
 Exactly half of respondents to the survey said that they felt lonelier when digital communication was their only means of connecting with others.

-This plays into the wider trend ofover the past year, with anxieties around COVID-19 also taking center stage in people's minds.
-Only 27% of respondents to Avaya's survey reported no change in their emotional state between 2019 and 2020, with 43% saying they were less happy or significantly so.
+This plays into the wider trend of a downturn in workers’ mental health over the past year, with anxieties around COVID-19 also taking center stage in people’s minds.
+Only 27% of respondents to Avaya’s survey reported no change in their emotional state between 2019 and 2020, with 43% saying they were less happy or significantly so.
 Eighty-two percent of respondents identified COVID-19 as the biggest culprit, while 68% blamed decreased interpersonal interaction.

-The paradox is that employees appear-- or at least, a return to pre-pandemic office life.
-Just over half (52%) of those who responded to Avaya's survey said they worried about going back to a "fully in-office workday", while 50% said they were actually happier because they had less face-to-face contact with other people.
+The paradox is that employees appear mostly opposed to a return to the office — or at least, a return to pre-pandemic office life.
+Just over half (52%) of those who responded to Avaya’s survey said they worried about going back to a “fully in-office workday”, while 50% said they were actually happier because they had less face-to-face contact with other people.

 SEE: Wellness at work: How to support your team’s mental health (free PDF) (TechRepublic)

-Even so, there seems little doubt that employees expect -- and may even demand -- a working life thatin future, particularly when it stands to offer so many gains in their day-to-day wellbeing.
+Even so, there seems little doubt that employees expect — and may even demand — a working life that offers more freedom and flexibility in future, particularly when it stands to offer so many gains in their day-to-day wellbeing.